ldiex/quartz/content/Academic Notes/Mathematics/Integral Domain.md

-An *integral domain* is **a nonzero commutative ring in which the product of any two nonzero elements is nonzero**
+An *integral domain* is a nonzero commutative [[Ring|ring]] in which the product of any two nonzero elements is nonzero